 All week, we’ve heard how the China-US Climate Pact changed the climate game for the better, and most of what we’ve heard is wrong.
-The game has changed alright, but it didn’t change this week in Beijing; it changed last year in Warsaw.
+The game has changed alright, but it didn’t change this week in Beijing; it began changing after Copenhagen but officially changed last year in Warsaw.
 If you don’t understand that, then nothing that happens at the December talks in Lima will make sense.

 13 November 2014 | In the beginning was a word, and the word was “commitments”.